 - Neurological effects

-COVID-19 is still a relatively new disease, and as such, a lot of the long-term effects are still unknown.
-That’s one of the reasons safety measures around the world were so extensive, and why many are still in effect.
+COVID-19 is still a relatively new disease, and a lot of the long-term effects are still unknown.
+That’s why health agencies around the world are still encouraging people to protect themselves and each other as best as possible.

-While COVID-19 is still very much a part of daily life, the introduction of COVID-19 vaccines has made it possible for Canada to combat the disease and give people the opportunity to move back to in-person activities, seeing family and friends, and once again accessing supports and services that may have been unavailable at the height of the pandemic.
+COVID-19 is still very much part of our lives, and like the flu, there will be periods of time when the disease is more present.
+Vaccines have given people the opportunity to move back to in-person activities, see family and friends, and once again access supports and services that may have been unavailable at the height of the pandemic.

 What are the side effects of the COVID-19 vaccine?

-As with any vaccine, there are some side effects.
+As with any vaccine, there may be some side effects.
 These can include [4]:

 - Fever